ThomasBurleson/angularjs-Quizzler/README.md

 ### Purpose of the `Quizzler` Challenge

-Presenting a **work-from-home** challenge to create an online HTML5 application is a non-trivial request that allows a  *review team* myriad opportunities to perform a full-suite assessment of the *developer* candidate.
-The assessment will consider factors such as:
+Presenting a **work-from-home** challenge to create an online HTML5 application is a non-trivial request imposed on the candidate... but it has HUGE benefits in  that allows a  *review team* myriad opportunities to perform a full-suite assessment of the *developer* candidate.
+It also removes much of the `time` factor from the challenge.

+Candidates can use their own tools, own resources, and invest significantly more time into the project that what could be possible in a **Google Hangout**.
+And the review teams' assessment will consider factors such as:

 * motivation, attitude, and competence
 * skill levels, best practices, coding style, clarity-of-code